rpcox/gobox/slice/reset/README.md

     a @ p=0x1400000e030 [0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0]

+Recommendation is to use the method in benchmark1

 ### benchmark1

     benchmark1 >  go test -bench=. -count 5